MARTIMM/raku-mongodb-driver/README.md

   * Use macros to get info at the calling point before sending to \*-message().
 This will make the search through the stack unnecessary
 * Use semaphores in Server to get a Socket.
 Use the socket limit as a parameter.
 Need also to modify this.
 * Must check for max BSON document size
+* Handle read/write concerns.
+* Handle more options from the mongodb uri
+  * readConcernLevel - defines the level for the read concern.
+  * w - corresponds to w in the class definition.
+  * journal - corresponds to journal in the class definition.
+  * wtimeoutMS - corresponds to wtimeoutMS in the class definition.

 ## CHANGELOG